Top 10 Jeff Beck Songs

 # 10 – What Mama Said

-The song What Mama Said was the albums opening track.
+The song “What Mama Said” was the album’s opening track.
 The song was composed by Jennifer Batten, Jeff Beck, and Tony Hymas.
-The album was produced by Jeff Beck, and Tony Hymas.
-Musicians on the album included Jennifer Batten on guitar and guitar synthesizer, Mark John on guitar, Tony Hymas on keyboards, Jeff Beck’s old friend and Miami Vice composer and legendary keyboardist Jan Hammer on keys of course, Simon Wallace on synthesizer, Steve Alexander and Manu Katch on drums, Randy Hope-Taylor and Pino Palladino currently of The Who on bass, Bob Loveday on violin and Clive Bell on flute.
+Jeff Beck and Tony Hymas produced the album.
+Musicians on the album included Jennifer Batten on guitar and guitar synthesizer, Mark John on guitar, Tony Hymas on keyboards, Jeff Beck’s old friend and Miami Vice composer and legendary keyboardist Jan Hammer on keys, of course, Simon Wallace on synthesizer, Steve Alexander and Manu Katch on drums, Randy Hope-Taylor and Pino Palladino currently of The Who on bass, Bob Loveday on violin and Clive Bell on flute.

 # 9 – Superstition

-Jeff Beck joined with Tim Bogart and Carmine Appice to record one kicking album.
+Jeff Beck joined Tim Bogart and Carmine Appice to record one kicking album.
 Jeff Beck’s interpretation of Stevie Wonder’s iconic keyboard riff is to die for.
 The album entitled Beck, Bogert & Appice was released in 1973.
 It is the group’s only album that they released together as a power trio.
 Stevie Wonder’s “Superstition,” has been covered by many artists including Stevie Ray Vaughan’s killer version released in 1987.

 # 8 – Led Boots